aniket-work/How-I-Built-an-AI-Powered-Radiology-Analyze/README.md

    This command installs all the necessary Python packages listed in the requirements.txt file.

-# Run - Hands-On Guide: My Building of Event Planning Agent
+# Run - Hands-On Guide: How I Built an AI-Powered Radiology Analyze

    ```
    streamlit run main.py
    ```

 ## Closing Thoughts
-The future of AI in business isn’t about replacing human workers — it’s about augmenting them with tools that handle routine information processing so they can focus on creativity and relationship building.

-As large language models continue to evolve, we’ll see AI assistants that can maintain context over longer periods, incorporate more diverse data sources, and provide increasingly nuanced recommendations.
-The next generation of business AI tools will likely feature:

-- Multi-modal interactions combining text, voice, and visual elements
-- Deeper integration with business systems and databases
-- More sophisticated reasoning that explains not just what to do but why
-- Personalization based on past interactions and preferences
-- Proactive suggestions that anticipate needs before they’re explicitly stated

-Businesses that start implementing practical AI solutions today will be better positioned to adopt these advanced capabilities tomorrow.
-The approach demonstrated in this article — combining existing AI services with custom workflow orchestration — provides a solid foundation that can evolve as technology advances.

-The most exciting developments will come from domain experts working alongside AI specialists to create systems that truly understand the nuances of specific industries.
-By starting with focused applications like event planning and gradually expanding their capabilities, businesses can build AI assistants that become increasingly valuable partners to their human teams.
+The future of AI in medical imaging extends far beyond what I’ve demonstrated here.
+As large language models and vision models continue to evolve, we’ll likely see AI systems that can detect subtle abnormalities with increasing accuracy, potentially identifying patterns that even experienced radiologists might miss.

+The integration of AI into healthcare workflows will become seamless, with systems that not only generate reports but also prioritize cases based on urgency, track changes over time, and even predict future health outcomes based on current images.
+While human oversight will remain essential, AI will increasingly serve as a powerful force multiplier, enabling healthcare systems to provide faster, more accurate diagnoses to more patients.

+The code structure I’ve presented — with its emphasis on modularity, configuration, and clean separation of concerns — provides a foundation that can evolve alongside these advancing technologies, allowing businesses to continuously improve their AI capabilities without rebuilding from scratch.